 We all flew into Christchurch real early & jumped onto our private coach with our driver Chrissy, who would be with us for the next few days.

-Arthur’s Pass was blocked with snow & ice so we had to take the alternate rout via Reefton through Lewis Pass.
+Arthur’s Pass was blocked with snow & ice so we had to take the alternate route via Reefton through Lewis Pass.

 Photo stops near the beautiful mountains, braided rivers as we travelled, our gorgeous West Coast on an unusually clear & bright day, Nikau palms & Punakaiki pancake rocks.
 Then down to Hokitika for the night @Stopforths Motel where Sonja prepared a masterful Kiwi dinner, Geoff introduced the group to some choice local wines, & Phil entertained us with an evening of great star gazing!